 Because our employees and others are often in close proximity with mechanized equipment, moving vehicles, chemical substances and dangerous manufacturing processes, our construction and maintenance sites are potentially dangerous workplaces.
 Therefore, safety is a primary focus of our business and is critical to our reputation and performance.
-Many of our customers require that we meet certain safety criteria to be eligible to bid on contracts, and some of our contract fees or profits are subject to satisfying safety criteria.
+We are often responsible for safety on the project sites where we work.
+In addition, many of our customers require that we meet certain safety criteria to be eligible to bid on contracts, and some of our contract fees or profits are subject to safety criteria.
 Unsafe work conditions also can increase employee turnover, which increases project costs and therefore our overall operating costs.
-If we fail to implement effective safety procedures, our employees could be injured, and we could be exposed to investigations and possible litigation.
-Our failure to maintain adequate safety standards through our safety programs could also result in reduced profitability or the loss of projects or clients, and could have a material adverse impact on our financial position, results of operations, cash flows or liquidity.
+If we fail to implement effective safety procedures, our employees could be injured, the completion of a project could be delayed, or we could be exposed to investigations and possible litigation.
+Our failure to maintain adequate safety standards through our safety programs could also result in reduced profitability or the loss of projects or clients.